SeonMe/ASRock-Z390M-Pro4-Hackintosh-OC/README.md

+# The C246 chipset has been replaced, and the warehouse is no longer updated.

-# ASRock Z390M Pro4 Hackintosh on OpenCore
+## ASRock Z390M Pro4 Hackintosh on OpenCore

 ## macOS Versions
 #### macOS Catalina 10.15.4